Personalized Federated Distillation Assisted Vehicle Edge Caching Strategy: Vehicle Edge Caching Scheme

 \subsubsection{Knowledge Integration}

-The RSU extracts knowledge $(m_i^r)_{c}$ from the $KC$ for the $C$ neighboring users of vehicle $i$.
-Then, this knowledge is averaged to obtain aggregated knowledge $\tilde{m}_i^r$ that reflects the overall preferences of neighboring users, subsequently passing it to the corresponding vehicle,
+The RSU extracts knowledge $(m_i^r)_{c}$ from the $KC$ for the $C$ neighboring users of VU $i$, where $(m_i^r)_{c}$ is the knowledge of the $c$-th similar neighbor user of VU $i$ in $r$-th RSU.
+Then, this knowledge is averaged to obtain aggregated knowledge $\tilde{m}_i^r$ that reflects the overall preferences of neighboring users, subsequently passing it to the corresponding VU,